needle-mirror/com.unity.2d.animation/Documentation~/GPUDeformation.md

 As always, do verify the performance impact with [profiling tools](https://docs.unity3d.com/6000.6/Documentation/Manual/Profiler.html) and make changes according to the data, as every use case is unique.

+To compare CPU and GPU deformation in your project, use the [2D Animation Profiler module](Animation2DProfilerModule.md).

 ## Supported platforms

 GPU deformation isn't supported on the following platform and graphics API combinations: